Chris Chang-Bacon

 Biography

-Chris Chang-Bacon studies equity in multilingual and multicultural contexts.
-His current research explores how teachers interpret educational policy, particularly in ESL, dual-language, and bilingual education contexts.
-His work also examines the impact of critical literacy and anti-racist pedagogies in teacher education.
-As a former ESL teacher in Massachusetts, South Korea, and Morocco, Chang-Bacon’s scholarship is informed by the dynamic language practices young people bring to classrooms.
+Chris Chang-Bacon researches equity in multilingual and multicultural contexts.
+His work explores language ideologies and policies in English as a Second Language (ESL), dual-language, and bilingual education settings.
+He also researches critical literacy and anti-oppressive pedagogies in teacher education.
+As a former ESL teacher in Massachusetts, South Korea, and Morocco, Chang-Bacon’s scholarship focuses on disrupting the racial and linguistic biases that maintain educational inequities for multilingual students.

 Education